contentful/slash-developers/apiary/_partials/collections-and-pagination.md

 }
 ```

-In the above example, a client would get the next 100 resources by repeating their request with the `skip` query parameter set to `100`.
-Keep in mind that you should use the `order` parameter when paging through larger result sets, for example `order=sys.createdAt`.
+In the above example, a client would get the next 100 resources by repeating the same request with the `skip` query parameter changed to `100`.
+The `order` parameter, for example `order=sys.createdAt`,
+should be used when paging through larger result sets to keep ordering predictable.